OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Rostering/api/educationclass_delete_members.md

-# Delete educationUser from educationClass
+# Delete educationUser (member)

-Delete a member from a Class.
+Delete a member from a class.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).